 Georgina Fuller, freelance journalist, editor and media consultant

 "The art of good conversation is indeed just that, an art.
 This book is a bible for leaders on one of the most overlooked parts of their role; engaging with your people in meaningful ways, that bring more joy and connection.
 And nobody does it better than these two.
 An essential read."

 "A timely reminder about the importance and power of conversations at work.
 Emily and Sara have succinctly pulled together the key ingredients of great conversations and given us practical tools and guidance on how to become more conversationally wise.
 A must-read!"

 Sue Brooks, CEO, IMAGINE

 "Conversation not only enlightens you but empowers you in a way that you are equipped to draw deeper, more authentic, and genuine connections with your leaders, stakeholders, and colleagues.
 If you want to unleash your conversational wisdom, this book is ‘for you’ as it brings multiple case studies from practice highlighting the essence of meaningful conversation."

-Sanghamitra Chaudhuri, Assistant Professor, Metropolitan State University
+Sanghamitra Chaudhuri, Associate Professor, Metropolitan State University, Minnesota, USA

 "‘Thinking out loud’ is Sara and Emily’s approach.
-Having worked with them both for a 1-1 coaching and also group work, they were able to provide the space and time for real conversation.
+Having worked with them both for 1-1 coaching and also group work, they were able to provide the space and time for real conversation.
 The structure they bring to conversations enabled an inclusive space allowing some to ‘think out loud’ but others to also use silence to think and communicate wisely.
 It is actually quite unique how they are able to create space for a different quality of conversation.
 They provide an opportunity to practice what we believe we know about conversation, but we are then able to prove we can have wiser more meaningful conversations with a few great nudges from Sara and Emily."

 Anna Cocca, Global HR Business Partner, The Adecco Group